SachinCoder1/Learn-blockchain/README.md

     3. It has low cost storage.

-  ## 22. What is callback function in solidity ?
+  ## 22. What is Fallback Function in Solidity ?
-    Callback function in solidity is a function which is called by solidity when no other existing function of the contract is being called.
+    Fallback function is a function which is called by solidity when no other existing function of the contract is being called.